Fabe59/motododo/README.md

 # MotoDodo

 ## Description:
-MotoDodo is a web application allowing motorcyclists to find suitable accommodation for themselves and their motorcycles.
+MotoDodo is a web application allowing bikers to find suitable accommodation for themselves and their motorcycles.
 MotoDodo is available at : https://motododo.azurewebsites.net

 ### Install PostgreSQL and configure a database